 2. Update WordPress, Themes & Plugins – Seriously, do it!

 3. Force SSL On Login – If your server has an SSL certificate, then you can use https when logging in to your WordPress Dashboard.
-I would recommend forcing login over SSL by editing your wp-config file using define(‘FORCE_SSL_ADMIN’, true);
+I would recommend forcing login over SSL by editing your wp-config file using define(‘FORCE_SSL_ADMIN’, true); This will help protect your website against Man In The Middle attacks.

 4. Change Admin Username – This shouldn’t be a big issue if you are using a truly strong password, but none-the-less changing your username to something unusual makes brute force attacks much less likely to succeed.
 You can change your Administrator login by created a new Administrator via the Users > Add New tab in wp-admin.
 Once created, you can delete the default user.